Trent University

 Offered:

-Students learn about the roles of evolution, disease, and death in shaping modern human and non-human primate biology, behaviour, and distribution.
-Students learn more about research methods and applications of this research.
-Topics covered include evolution, infectious disease, growth and development, forensic anthropology, skeletal anatomy, and nutrition.
+Students learn how evolution, disease, and death shape human and non-human primate biology, behaviour, and distribution.
+Weekly labs provide opportunities to work with casted materials/fossils, develop and apply knowledge, learn research methods and skills in the subfields.
+Topics covered include primate origins and evolution, health/disease, growth/development and skeletal anatomy.
 Prerequisite: ANTH 1001H (or 1010H) or permission of instructor.

 Offered: